-Other Information
+Supplementary Information

 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the CRA/LA-DLA's basic financial statements.
-As identified in the accompanying table of contents, the other supplementary information including the schedule of third-party indebtedness and the schedules of net position and changes in net position of the Community Redevelopment Financing Authority of the City of Los Angeles (a component unit of CRA/LA-DLA), are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The schedule of third-party indebtedness and the schedules of net position and changes in net position of the Community Redevelopment Financing Authority of the City of Los Angeles are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of third-party indebtedness and the schedules of net position and changes in net position of the Community Redevelopment Financing Authority of the City of Los Angeles are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The accompanying other supplementary information, which includes the schedule of third-party indebtedness and the schedules of net position and changes in net position of the Community Redevelopment Financing Authority of the City of Los Angeles (a component unit of CRA/LA-DLA), is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other records used to prepare accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.